Guide

 Best podcast episodes for AI career pivots

 AI talk gets bad very quickly.
 Half the room is selling panic.
 The other half is selling cope.
-This page is for people who need a cleaner read on what an actual pivot looks like when the tools, titles, and expectations keep moving under your feet.
+This page is for people who need a cleaner read on what an actual pivot looks like when the tools, titles, interviews, and expectations keep moving under your feet.

 Who this is forBuilders in transition